Ultra-Humanite: Golden Age

 Ultra-Humanite's original body, art by Joe Shuster.

-Ultra-Humanite is described by Superman as a "mad scientist who seeks domination of the Earth", is paralyzed from the waist down, and uses a wheelchair.
-Portrayed as nearly bald in Action Comics #13 and #19 and as completely bald in Action Comics #14 and 17, his real name is never given, because he has been known as the Ultra-Humanite or Ultra ever since "a scientific experiment resulted in [his] possessing the most agile and learned brain on Earth!"
-Despite the many possibilities available to a man with such intelligence, he prefers to use his talents for crime.
-Even after being transferred into other bodies, he is always recognizable by his "evil blazing eyes".
+The Ultra-Humanite is described by Superman as a "mad scientist who seeks domination of the Earth", is paralyzed from the waist down, and uses a wheelchair.
+Possessing a heightened intelligence, he prefers to use his talents for crime.

-Superman sets out to smash the Cab Protective League, an organization headed by a racketeer named Jackie Reynolds, which is attempting to seize control of the city's lucrative taxi trade.
+Superman sets out to take down the Cab Protective League, an organization headed by racketeer Jackie Reynolds.
 Reynolds' union intimidates other cab drivers through violence and threats against passengers.
-Apprehended by police, who overheard him mention his crimes during an argument with Superman, Reynolds is sentenced to Sing Sing penitentiary.
-Reynolds escapes by using a cigarette to emit a poisonous gas that kills his guards.
-Taking an educated guess, Superman finds Reynolds in a cabin hideout, only to learn he has walked into a trap set by Reynolds' boss: the Ultra-Humanite.
-The trap deals electricity sufficient to kill 500 men, knocking Superman unconsciousness.
-Reynolds and the Ultra-Humanite attempt to kill him with a buzz saw, but Superman's tough skin breaks the saw into fragments.
-Reynolds is killed by one of the flying pieces.
-Ultra's henchmen set fire to the cabin, carry the Ultra-Humanite to a waiting aircraft, and leave Superman to perish.
+Apprehended by police, who overheard him mention his crimes during an argument with Superman, Reynolds is sentenced to Sing Sing penitentiary, but escapes by using a cigarette to emit a poisonous gas that kills his guards.
+Superman finds Reynolds in a cabin hideout, only to learn that Reynolds is working for the Ultra-Humanite.
+Superman is knocked out by an electric trap and taken captive.
+Reynolds and the Ultra-Humanite attempt to kill him with a buzz saw, but Superman's tough skin breaks the saw into fragments, which hit and kill Reynolds.
+Ultra-Humanite's henchmen set fire to the cabin, escape with their boss, and leave Superman to die.
 Superman regains consciousness and leaps into the aircraft's propeller, deliberately crashing the plane.
-He admits that he almost died in the fire, and is unable to find the Ultra-Humanite, who escaped using a parachute.
+He is unable to find the Ultra-Humanite, who escapes.

-After scores of subway riders are injured in the collapse of a subway tunnel, Superman discovers that Star, Inc., the firm that built the tunnel, defrauded the city by using substandard materials.
-Superman pursues some of the employees, who lead him into a tank trap.
-The Ultra-Humanite freezes him inside a block of crystal.
-Superman breaks out but is unable to stop the Ultra-Humanite's plans.

-The Ultra-Humanite extorts five million dollars from a cruise line.
-Superman recovers the money, but Ultra uses a hologram of himself to conduct the business, leaving Superman no opportunity to capture him.